 This post may contain affiliate links.
 This means if you make a purchase through one of the links in this post I will earn a small commission at no additional cost to you.
 Check out my disclosure policy for more detail.

-Struggling to figure out what to pack for Mexico?
+Are you struggling to figure out what to pack for your upcoming visit to the Riviera Maya?
 Worried about how you’re going to fit everything you need in your carry-on?

 When you’re jetting off to somewhere for the first time it can be difficult to know what to pack.
 Some people solve this problem by bringing a massive suitcase and throwing everything in it.